brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 Barry implemented the consteval-only value approach in [his fork of the p2996 fork of clang](https://github.com/bloomberg/clang-p2996/compare/p2996...brevzin:llvm-project:consteval-variable-2).

-This is not exactly the same design as in this paper.
-The only difference is that rather than having _implicit_ immediate variables, it supports/enforces _explicit_ immediate variables.
+This is not exactly the same design as in this paper: the difference is that rather than having _implicit_ immediate variables, it supports/enforces _explicit_ immediate variables.
 That is:

 ::: std
 ```cpp